 Prices on this page do not include Australian GST.
 Australian residents please add 10%.

 These two collections contain English music.
 Vol. 1 has works by Thomas Morley, William White and Orlando Gibbons, while Vol. 2 contains music by Morley, Anon, Corkine and Gibbons.
 Most of the pieces were originally written for viols, but there are a couple of vocal transcriptions as well.
 Intermediate to advanced level.
-Two scores and turnover pages with each volume.
+Two scores.
 Attractive music, good for teaching or enjoying.
 Audio sample is a Gibbons Fantasia.